Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 Hand-woven cloth in exquisite saturated colors and complicated geometric patterns is a popular choice.
 Prices on handwoven textiles at first seem high, but when you see the complex weaving processes and detailed color changes, you’ll understand why they charge the price!
 In some villages, we can purchase the hand-woven textiles directly from the weavers, so they end up with all the money for their efforts.

-In addition to cotton and silk weavings, they make delightful tiger-shaped pile rugs and thick woolen weavings called Yathra which could be used for chair cushions or couch pillows.
+In addition to cotton and silk weavings, artisans make delightful tiger-shaped pile rugs and thick woolen weavings called Yathra which could be used for chair cushions or couch pillows.
 Decorated felted boots and slippers are popular purchases, as are the hand-carved wooden animal masks like the ones worn at the festivals.
 And brilliant commercially -woven brocade yardage and other silky fabrics on bolts crowd the shelves of several wonderful shops in downtown Thimpu.
 This cloth could be used for all sorts of projects from blouses and robes to quilts.

 Photos From Previous Adventures in Bhutan

 Confessions!
 I have been on NINE of Cynthia’s trips: Turkey several times, Peru, Bolivia, Thailand, Laos, Morocco, Mali and most recently Bhutan.
 You might ask why I keep returning!
 It’s because on each trip I arrive home having had the most incredible time.
-Always I’ve met interesting people, stayed in small, boutique hotels and visited the usual tourist sites, but because of Cynthia’s ability to strike up hard and fast friendships with her guides and drivers, hotel keepers, shop keepers, and crafts people, we experience an in-depth appreciation for the countries’ history, culture and especially of textile arts and crafts.
+Always I’ve met interesting people, stayed in small, boutique hotels and visited the usual tourist sites, but because of Cynthia’s ability to strike up hard and fast friendships with her guides and drivers, hotel personnel, shop keepers, and crafts people, we experience an in-depth appreciation for the countries’ history, culture and especially of textile arts and crafts.

 Anne Duffey Anne Duffey – Davis, CA